Table of Contents[Hide][Show]

 What NOT to do if you have bad breath

 I strongly discourage masking the odor with mouthwash, gum, or those bad breath strips.
 These products have strong antibacterial ingredients that disrupt the delicate balance of bacteria in the mouth, causing more and worse bad breath.

 Most bad breath comes from an imbalance in the oral microbiome, the community of organisms that reside inside your mouth.
 Just like the gut, vaginal, and skin microbiome, the oral microbiome is incredibly diverse and consists of hundreds of different species of bacteria.

 Not all this bacteria is bad—in fact, much of it is good.
 We’ve been told that the way to tackle bad breath is to kill all of these bacteria; however, this is not the right approach.

 Free weekly dental health advice in your inbox, plus 10 Insider Secrets to Dental Care as a free download when you sign up

 When the oral microbiome is out of balance, not only do we see bad breath, but we also see disruption to gut health, an increase in cavities, and even an impact to mental health such as depression and anxiety.

 I recommend discontinuing the use of any antibacterial oral care products, including mouthwash and antibacterial toothpaste.
 And remember that essential oils can have a strong antibacterial effect in the mouth.

-How do I know if I have bad breath?
+How to know if you have bad breath

-See if you have bad breath by trying this out at home: Lick the inside of your wrist and sniff.
+- Lick the inside of your wrist and sniff.
 If it smells bad, chances are your breath does too.
-Now look in the mirror at your tongue.
-Is it yellow or white?
-You probably have bad breath.

 Which mouthwash should I use to get rid of bad breath?